If you cannot view “Nothing Wasted: An Unexpected Second Career,” above, you can read the copy of the article below:

 Called to a second career in ministry?
 Many of our current Village Missionaries became missionaries after a full career elsewhere.
 God has used their skills and experiences to do great things for His kingdom.
 If you want to serve with Village Missions, we’d love to hear your story.
 Just visit http://villagemissions.ca/ministry-opportunities or give us a call at 1-866-885-3885 today!

-If you enjoyed “Nothing Wasted: An Expected Second Career,” we invite you to read “No Regrets: A Second Career with Village Missions.”
-It tells the story of Village Missionaries Ken and Kris Ainsworth, describing their journey from the education and research fields to ministry.
+If you enjoyed “Nothing Wasted: An Expected Second Career,” we invite you to read “No Regrets: A Second Career with Village Missions” and “God’s Timing”.
+Here you will find the stories of Village Missionaries Ken and Kris Ainsworth and Bruce and Debra Swan, describing their journey from their original careers to ministry.